xigxog/kubefox/docs/concepts/virtual_environments.md

 workloads - including for deployments that have already occurred.

-KubeFox segregates the developer sandboxes while leveraging its capabilities to distill the number of Pods running to only those that are unique and necessary (this is discussed in greater depth both in [Versioned Deployments](versioned_deployments.md) and [Deployment Distillation](deployment_distillation.md).
+KubeFox segregates the developer sandboxes while leveraging its capabilities to distill the number of Pods running to only those that are unique and necessary.
+This is discussed in greater depth both in [Versioned Deployments](versioned_deployments.md) and [Deployment Distillation](deployment_distillation.md).